Communication-Focused Therapy (CFT) for Anxiety and Panic Attacks

 Abstract-Style Summary

-The paper discusses anxiety and panic through communication patterns, including how people interpret sensations and situations, how fear can feed on itself, and how psychotherapy may help open more flexible communication.
+The paper discusses anxiety and panic as communication processes.
+It explores how people interpret bodily sensations and situations, how fear can build on itself, and how psychotherapy may help make internal and interpersonal communication more flexible.

 How This Relates To Readers